-Global initiatives are realized through collaboration with the academic colleges and schools, student affairs, and institutions of higher education regionally, nationally, and internationally.
+Global initiatives are realized through collaboration with the academic colleges and schools, the Dean of Students, and institutions of higher education regionally, nationally, and internationally.
 Global initiatives encompass development, coordination, and monitoring of study abroad and special student and faculty exchange programs through affiliations, memoranda of understanding, and memoranda of agreements.